Texas Intoxication Assault Lawyer

 Intoxication Assault falls under Chapter 49.07 of the Texas Penal Code and defines intoxicated assault as when an individual operates a motor vehicle on a public road and by reason of his or her impairment, causes an accident that results in serious bodily injury to another person.
 It does not matter if the injuries were caused by accident, by mistake, or by intent.

 There are two key phrases of intoxication assault that differentiate DWI from Intoxication Assault: “while intoxicated” and “serious bodily injury”.
 In Texas, an adult of the age 21 or older cannot operate motor vehicles, or other modes of transportation, with a BAC (Blood Alcohol Concentration) of .08% or higher.
 When that happens, you are charged with a DWI (Driving While Intoxicated).
 However, combine that with “serious bodily injury” of another person, and that is intoxication assault.
+It is important to recognize the distinction between intoxication assault and intoxication manslaughter in Texas.

 What is Considered “Serious Bodily Injury” in Texas?